 Read more: Our Top Book Picks By Age: From 4 To 14+

-This fun activity will take you back to your school days.
-No matter if you loved or loathed sports class, you’ll definitely get a kick out of this version as you see tasks getting done fast – with the added benefit of keeping fit at the same time!
-Ideal for kids of all ages, including parents who find it hard to get to the gym.
+No matter if you loved or loathed sports class, you’ll definitely get a kick out of this version as tasks will get done super fast – with the added benefit of keeping fit at the same time!
+Ideal for kids of all ages, including parents who find it hard to get to the gym…

-How to: Make a pack of cleaning cards with tasks such as “vacuum the living room”, “make your bed”, “clean the bathtub”, “load the washing machine”, “put your clothes away” etc. Then have family members each pick a card (or even a couple).
-Grab a timer (you could use your phone) and a whistle, and decide who will start their task first, then who will be second and third etc. Have each person take their place and shout “go!” while pressing the timer.
+How to: Make a pack of cleaning cards with tasks such as “vacuum the living room”, “make your bed”, “clean the bathtub”, “load the washing machine”, “put your clothes away” etc. Get into two teams (or you could do this individually) and each pick a card or two.
+Decide who will start their tasks first, then who will be second, third, etc. Grab a timer and a whistle and go, go, go!

 Once the first person has completed their errand they have to “tag” the next for them to start and so on.
-Once all tasks are finished, blow the whistle and see how long it took.
-If all was completed within your set time frame, then the team gets a group reward.
+Once all tasks are finished, blow the whistle and see which team finishes first.

-An alternative version of this is to have two people run tasks alongside each other.
+An alternative version of this is to have everyone do their tasks alongside each other.
 Whoever completes theirs fastest wins.

-Cranking up the stereo with your favourite tunes is always a great way to get the endorphins pumping, but why not also make it part of the cleaning routine?
+Cranking up the stereo with your favourite tunes is always a great way to get the endorphins pumping.
+So make it part of the cleaning routine as well.
 This can be done with most chores but we’ll use dusting as an example.
 As for the perfect song, how about Queen, “Another One Bites the Dust”?
-(Sorry, we couldn’t resist!)
+(Sorry, we couldn’t resist.)

 How to: While you’re all busy dusting away (using non-toxic cleaning spray of course), have your favourite tunes playing alongside.
-Every now and then press pause on the music and, when that happens, everyone has to freeze (just like musical statues)!
+Every now and then press pause on the music and everyone has to freeze (just like musical statues)!

 Have a sticker chart to hand with each child’s name listed, whoever gets to five stars first wins a little prize.
 Just don’t “freeze” for too long otherwise you’ll be at it all afternoon!
-(Did you know there’s already music to clean by playlists online?)
+(Did you know there’s a kids’ cleaning playlist on Spotify?)

 Let’s face it, sorting clean socks into pairs and putting them away is probably one of the most tedious jobs to do.
 So take away the boredom factor and inject a little fun!
 Similar to the relay race instructions, why not have a race to see who can pair the most socks within a set time-frame?

-How to: Set your stopwatch to 30-seconds or one minute, and see how many pairs of socks your cleaning ninjas can fold in this time.
+How to: Set your stopwatch to 30 seconds or one minute, and see how many pairs of socks your cleaning ninjas can fold in this time.
 Don’t forget to blow the whistle when the clock runs down!
 Stopwatch races can be adapted to most tasks (especially when folding clean washing by type), with just one child (or more) to add a sense of healthy competition.
-Let’s just hope there are no sore losers in your household.